-- The College takes allegations of academic misconduct, including exam offences, very seriously.
-The College Regulations on Academic Misconduct explains what an assessment offence is, how they are investigated and penalties which may be imposed. - 2.
-Academic misconduct includes, but is not limited to: - a) Plagiarism (see point 4 below); - Commissioning (submitting work wholly or partly written by another person, whether or not for payment); - c) Duplication of work, (submitting work which you have already submitted for assessment for the same or another course); - d) Falsification; - e) Impersonation; - f) Deception; - g) Collusion, (acting together with another person to obtain an advantage for yourself and/or the other person); - h) Failure to comply with the rules governing examinations and assessments, including those set out in Parts 3 and 4 of this document. - 3.
+- The University takes allegations of academic misconduct, including exam offences, very seriously.
+The University Regulations on Academic Misconduct explains what an assessment offence is, how they are investigated and penalties which may be imposed. - 2.
+Academic misconduct includes, but is not limited to: - a) Plagiarism (see point 4 below); - b) Commissioning (requesting or engaging another person or artificial intelligence tool (whether paid or unpaid) to write or rewrite work in order to obtain an unfair advantage for oneself.); - c) Duplication of work, (submitting work which you have already submitted for assessment for the same or another course); - d) Falsification; - e) Impersonation; - f) Deception; - g) Collusion, (acting together with another person to obtain an advantage for yourself and/or the other person); - h) Failure to comply with the rules governing examinations and assessments, including those set out in Parts 3 and 4 of this document. - 3.
 It is important that all students take steps to ensure that they do not commit academic misconduct, unintentionally or otherwise.
 Any form of communication during an examination, whether in person or online, may be an examination offence. - 4.
 You are strongly encouraged to undertake the 'Avoiding Plagiarism' course on Moodle and to familiarise yourself with the principles of academic integrity and good scholarly practice.
 Please speak with your Personal Tutors or other members of staff in your Department if you have any queries about what constitutes academic misconduct. - 5.
 'Plagiarism' is the presentation of another person's work in any quantity without adequately identifying it and citing its source in a way which is consistent with good scholarly practice in the discipline and commensurate with the level of professional conduct expected from the student.
 The source which is plagiarised may take any form (including words, graphs and images, musical texts, data, source code, ideas, or judgements) and may exist in any published or unpublished medium, including the internet.
 Plagiarism may occur in any piece of work presented by a student, including examination scripts, although standards for citation of sources may vary dependent on the method of assessment.